FraMan97/kairos/README.md

 * **End-to-End File Encryption**: Before being fragmented, each block of the original file is individually encrypted using AES-GCM with a unique, randomly generated key.
 This ensures the file content remains completely unreadable to the peers storing it.

-* **Decentralized Key Management**: The AES encryption key for each block is split into multiple parts using Shamir's Secret Sharing.
+* **Decentralized Key Management**: Each AES encryption key for each block is split into multiple parts using Shamir's Secret Sharing.
 These key parts are distributed across different nodes along with the data shards, meaning no single node ever holds both a piece of data and the full key required to decrypt it.

 * **Data Resiliency (Reed-Solomon)**: The encrypted file blocks are fragmented using Reed-Solomon erasure coding, splitting them into data shards and parity shards.
 This allows the original file to be fully reconstructed even if multiple nodes or data chunks are lost or unavailable.